learn-co-curriculum/ios-0916-schedule/week-5/day-21.md

 > Anyone who has lost track of time when using a computer knows the propensity to dream, the urge to make dreams come true and the tendency to miss lunch..

 > Physicists analyze systems.
-Web scientists, however, can create the systems. - (https://en.wikipedia.org/wiki/Tim_Berners-Lee)
+Web scientists, however, can create the systems.

+> When I invented the web, I didn't have to ask anyone's permission.

+> The Web as I envisaged it, we have not seen it yet.
+The future is still so much bigger than the past. - (https://en.wikipedia.org/wiki/Tim_Berners-Lee)

 Time        |   Plan   |